Get Ready to Apply

 Habitat for Humanity homebuyers are required to pay an estimated $5,500 in closing costs.

-Saving money for closing costs and a down payment can also help you qualify for a conventional loan.
-The more you pay upfront, the lower your future mortgage payment will be!
+Saving money for closing costs and a down payment can also improve your chances of qualifying for a conventional loan.
+The more you pay upfront, the lower your future mortgage payments will be!